-The job related dwelling if it is the second home of you or your spouse/ civil partner i.e. not your main residence

-To another dwelling if the job related dwelling is your main residence and you or your spouse/ civil partner have another dwelling that is therefore a second home.
+- The job related dwelling if it is the second home of you or your spouse/ civil partner i.e. not your main residence or - To another dwelling if the job related dwelling is your main residence and you or your spouse/ civil partner have another dwelling that is therefore a second home.

-The property must be provided to you, or to your spouse/civil partner, because of your employment and be necessary for the proper performance of duties (as stated in your employment contract) i.e. tied accommodation.
-You must be the council tax payer at both addresses.
+The property must be in England, Wales or Scotland and be provided to you, or to your spouse/civil partner, because of your employment and be necessary for the proper performance of duties (as stated in your employment contract) i.e. tied accommodation.
+You must be the council taxpayer at both addresses.